BhallaLab/MouseBehaviour/README.md

 ## Download and setup

 This code will __only__ work on Ubuntu-16.04.
-Install arduino, c++ compiler (gcc), cmake, and various python libraries (python3).
+Install arduino, c++ compiler (gcc), cmake, and boost libraries.
 More details below.

 ### Dependencies

 You need to install the following.
 Script `bootstrap.sh` will install most of them.
 Required libraries for PointGrey camera is in the source.

-    - sudo apt install cmake g++
+    - sudo apt install cmake g++ libboost-all-dev
     - sudo apt install gnuplot-x11
     - sudo apt install libopencv-dev
-    - pip install -r requirements.txt
+    - sudo apt install libserial-dev

 Download the code: